-Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
+VI.A.2.a).(1) Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
 (Core)

-This information must be available to fellows, faculty members, other members of the health care team, and patients.
+VI.A.2.a).(1).(a) This information must be available to fellows, faculty members, other members of the health care team, and patients.
 (Core)